MENU

 ④ English Communication(Teacher:Ms. Ivy Lin)

 This course focuses on practicing English conversation in various situations in daily life and learning common words and useful phrases, including pronunciation and intonation.
 It aims to improve natural communication skills by doing role-play or playing games in a friendly atmosphere.
-Each week, a couple of students give a short presentation and receive feedback which helps you to learn appropriate words, expressions and the presentation delivery.
-If you want to speak English but don’t know how, this is the best opportunity for you to learn it.
+There will be a short weekly presentation to give students an opportunity to practise speaking in front of an audience.
+Each class, you fill in a reflection sheet and then you receive feedback from the teacher to learn appropriate words and expressions for different social occasions.
+If you want to speak English fluently but don’t know how, this is the best chance for you to learn it.

 • Language: English